tcweiss/Advanced-Pro/README.md

 The goal of this project is to provide the user an app to visualize stock data of selected companies and to analyze stocks to form an individual portfolio.
 Furthermore we want to incorporate this processes into a single tool to reduce the time consuming workload of every single investor.

-If you are curious to learn more about our approach, we encourage you to read on and experience the Web App by yourself!
+If you are curious to learn more about our approach, we encourage you to read on and experience our Web App "Investing@HSG" by yourself!

 1. [ Group Project Members ](#memb)
 2. [ General Information ](#desc)